The History Of The Facebook Logo

 Facebook Logo Key Elements

-There are a few things that have been updated since the logo’s creation, but most of the design elements have remained the same.
+There are a few things that have been updated since the logo’s creation, but most of creative logo decisions have remained the same.
 The most significant parts of the logo are detailed below.

 1. The Wordmark